codedemonuk/operations-review-2022/src/index.md

 Note:

-As portfolio holder for performance, I have an Executive Panel which meets quarterly to discuss council performance and discuss matters of concern.
+As portfolio holder for performance, I have an Executive Panel which meets quarterly to discuss council performance and matters of concern.
 This includes inviting any relevant portfolio holders or officers to discuss any areas of concern within their departments.
 The membership of this panel includes members of each of the political parties on the Council.

+I will quickly go through the indicators and discuss any areas where performance was below target.

 +++